 The staff at RIPT Apparel looks over each submission individually, without seeing who created it.
 Each design is judged off of it's artistic quality and the value it may have to the RIPT Apparel Community.
 A lot of different qualities of a design are considered, and the other designs in the queue at the time of review are also deciding factors.
 RIPT Apparel does not openly or privately discuss the outcome of any particular submissions.
 It's also frowned up to submit the same design multiple times, because there is an archive of all previous submissions.

 RIPT Apparel does not consider designs that are not already in the submission queue.
 However, if you would like to get feedback on a particular design, your best option is to join the discussion in our RIPT Artist Facebook Group, which is welcome to all.
-If you are not already a member, you will be required to fill out this information document to correspond with your entrance into the group.
+If you are not already a member, you will be required to fill out the Facebook questionnaire prior to your entrance into the group.

 Unfortunately, once you submit a design, you are agreeing to let RIPT Apparel print it up until we give you a notification that we have declined it.
 We try to get these notifications out to artists via email within 10 days, but there are exceptions, noted above.
 Once you a submit a design to RIPT Apparel, it is considered good practice to avoid submitting this design to other potential sellers until it’s been scheduled or declined.
 There is nothing more frustrating for us than to curate a specific set of designs and then be told one of them is being sold elsewhere during the same time frame.